Bektashism in Albania: Post-independence

 By 1920, the Bektashi community in Albania had gained enough recognition to have one a representative - Aqif Pasha Biçaku - on the High Regency Council which governed Albania during the absence of Prince Wied; this council consisted of 4 representatives for each religious community.
 The Bektashi community of Albania stressed its separation from the Turkish Bektashi community during the First National Congress of the Bektashi (held at the teqe of Prishta in Skrapar and headed by Baba Ahmet Turani), where they stressed that they were the first religious community of Albania to be free of foreign control.
 At a 1923 Muslim conference held in Tirana, disputes arose between the Bektashis and the Sunnis, ultimately culminating in the Bektashi representatives leaving the meeting and breaking relations with the Grand Mufti in Istanbul.

 The Second National Congress of the Bektashi was held on 8–9 July 1924, in Gjirokastër under Baba Ahmet Turani.
 The Turkish Bektashi community contemplated relocating their headquarters in Albania due to the political climate of Turkey, and thereby resolved that religious ceremonies could be performed in the Albanian language; all the dervish orders in Turkey were banned in 1925 by Mustafa Kemal Atatürk.
 The Third National Congress of the Bektashi was held in the teqe of Turan near Korça on 23 September 1929, this time under Baba Zylfo of Melçan, and it turned out to be the most crucial early Bektashi congress.
 The order declared itself to be a religious community of its own - autonomous from mainstream Islam - and they initiated the Kryegjysh system, with their Kryegjyshata in Tirana as their headquarters.
-Until 1937, the Kryegjysh appointment was approved by King Zog.

-As a result of the Turkish ban on dervish orders and the closing of all the teqes there, the Albanian bektashis invited the Kryegjysh of Turkey, Salih Nijazi Dede (also an Albanian from the Kolonja region) to return to Albania, which he carried out in 1930 and re-established the Bektashi headquarters in Tirana in 1931.
+On the initiative of Salih Nijazi, an Albanian from the Kolonja region who was the Kryegjysh (dedebaba) of the Bektashi Order, the seat of the Order was transferred from Hacıbektaş in Anatolia to the new headquarters in the Albanian capital of Tirana.
+This was done in response to the Turkish ban on dervish orders and the closing of all the teqes in Anatolia.
 Estimations on the number of teqes in Albania at the time range from 43 to 65 in 1928 and 52 in 1933, whilst there were about a dozen teqes in Kosovo and several in the Albanian-speaking regions of North Macedonia.
+Until 1937, the Kryegjysh appointment was approved by King Zog.
+It is claimed by the Bektashis that Salih Nijazi was murdered in 1941 by the Italian fascist regime that was occupying Albania at the time, and that the cause of this murder was Nijazi's refusal to collaborate with the occupying forces.